 Ms. Curious prefers to see the LAU labels in solid colours in the front of all other layers.
 This can be done by setting the transparency of the main presented layer to 0 %.
-Next she wants to see the ski resorts with about 50 % transparency, her own calculated layer with about 30 % transparency and in the background the OSM Stamen Terrain.
+Next, she adjusts the transparency of the ski resorts layer to about 50 % and the transparency of her own calculated layer to about 30 %.
+In the background she uses the OSM Stamen Terrain.

-The way the selected layers appear in the map and in the layer properties, depends on the order in which Ms. Curious activated the single layers in the Smart Altitude WebGIS.
+The order in which the selected layers appear in the map and in the layer properties, depends on the order in which Ms. Curious activates the single layers in the Smart Altitude WebGIS.
 The last selected layer is located at the top of the layer properties list.

-Change order of the layer 5.2.3.
+5.2.3.
+Change order of the layer